UNICEF was established in the aftermath of World War II to help children whose lives and futures were at risk – no matter what country they were from.

 Strong partnerships with governments, NGOs, civil society and the private sector make UNICEF’s work for children possible.
 In turn, our credibility, impartiality and record of achieving results make us a partner of choice.

-Global brands – from Ikea and Lego to Unilever – leverage their resources and drive innovation to help children and young people.
+Global brands – from Lego to Unilever – leverage their resources and drive innovation to help children and young people.
 Our exceptionally generous supporters make a difference through donating, volunteering and being advocates for children in their communities.

 And of course, UNICEF’s ability to achieve results for every child depends on our most important partners – governments, which provide critical resources that enable us to reach children wherever they are.